 The Roosevelt Island tram operates like the subway and buses, with one obvious exception: it travels on cables that rise 250 feet above the East River, going only to Roosevelt Island from Manhattan and back.
 Kids might recognize it from a climactic scene in 2002’s Spider-Man.
 And you can use your MetroCard for this scenic trip.

-Very few cabs will have their own kid seats, but you can put one in if you’re carrying your own.
+Very few cabs or car services will have their own kid seats, but you can put one in if you’re carrying your own.
 You’re also allowed to have kids 7 and under sit on an adult’s lap in the back seat.
+To guarantee car seats —as well as ensure you’ll get a big enough vehicle if you have a large family—you can use the car service/app Kidmoto.

 A few general pointers while visiting NYC